 In these cases, though, it is often a good idea for you to receive some type of mental health counseling.

-Testimony of a counselor is particularly appropriate in cases in which you have experienced significant subjective symptoms such as:
+Testimony of a counselor is appropriate in cases in which you have experienced significant subjective symptoms such as:

 - insomnia,